-In order to strengthen the existing legal framework, the agreement on cross-border distribution of investment funds enhances the current regulatory framework by eliminating existing regulatory barriers and reducing distribution costs.
+In order to strengthen the existing legal framework, the agreement on cross-border distribution of investment funds removes regulatory barriers and decreases distribution costs.
 New measures aim to make it easier for EU alternative investment fund managers to test the appetite of potential professional investors in new markets as well as to align procedures and conditions for managers of collective investment funds to exit national markets when they decide to terminate the offering or placement of their funds.
 New rules clarify customer service obligations for asset managers and introduce increased transparency and the creation of a single online access point for information on national rules related to marketing requirements and applicable fees.

 Legislative package reforms reducing risks in the Banking Union enter in force

-The new provisions also implement reforms agreed at the international level following the financial crisis.
+The new provisions also implement reforms agreed at the global level following the financial crisis.
 They include the measures agreed by the Basel Committee on Banking Supervision and by the Financial Stability Board (FSB) in November 2016 to strengthen the banking sector and consider remaining issues to financial stability.

 The package introduced a set of key measures, including a leverage ratio requirement for all institutions as well as a leverage ratio buffer for all global systemically important institutions (G-SIIs).
 The new amendments present a new market risk framework for reporting purposes, including measures reducing reporting and disclosure requirements and simplifying market risk and liquidity rules for small non-complex banks in order to ensure a proportionate framework for all banks within the EU.
 Other changes relate to a net stable funding requirement, a requirement for third-country institutions with significant activities in the EU to have an intermediate EU parent undertaking and enhanced Minimum Requirement for own funds and Eligible Liabilities (MREL) subordination rules for G-SIIs and other large banks.

-It also includes a number of targeted measures to cater for EU specificities, such as incentives for investments in public infrastructures and small and medium-sized enterprises (SMEs) or a credit risk framework facilitating the disposal of non-performing loans (NPLs).
+It also introduces a set of targeted measures to meet the EU specificities, such as incentives for investments in public infrastructures and small and medium-sized enterprises (SMEs) or a credit risk framework facilitating the disposal of non-performing loans (NPLs).

 CRR II and CRD V entered into force on 27 June 2019.
 Most of the new rules will start applying from 28 June 2021.